Andy Warhol: Education (1937–1949)

-Warhol excelled in school and won a Scholastic Art and Writing Award.
-After graduating from Schenley High School in 1945, he enrolled at the Carnegie Institute of Technology in Pittsburgh, where he studied commercial art.
-During his time there, Warhol joined the campus Modern Dance Club and Beaux Arts Society.
+As a student, Warhol worked part-time as a window dresser at Horne's department store and was reportedly threatened with expulsion on several occasions due to his attendance record.
 He also served as art director of the student art magazine, Cano, illustrating a cover in 1948 and a full-page interior illustration in 1949.
 These are believed to be his first two published artworks.
 Warhol earned a Bachelor of Fine Arts in pictorial design in 1949.